benunah-py/Failure-Simulation-Framework-for-Predictive-Digital-Twins/README.md

 ## Status

 Research-stage code shared for transparency about methodology and validation results.
-Not production-ready software.